wbamberg/idl-reference/docs/nsITableEditor.md

   cell at the upper-left corner of the adjacent
   block of selected cells

-@param aMergeNonContiguousContents:
-      If true:
-        Non-contiguous cells are not deleted,
-        but their contents are still moved
-        to the upper-left cell
-      If false: contiguous cells are ignored

 If there are no selected cells,
   and selection or caret is in a cell,